 The Green Children Of Woolpit

 They were taken in by a local villager, and though the boy died soon after, the girl survived and eventually learned to speak English.
 Finally, she was able to tell someone where she came from.
-She said she had come from a dark, underground place called St. Martin's Land and that she and her brother were taking care of their father's sheep one day when they found a cave.
+She said she had come from a twilight-covered place called St. Martin's Land and that she and her brother were taking care of their father's sheep one day when they found a cave.
 They went into the cave, and after walking for what felt like a very long time, they emerged in Woolpit.

 Maybe it's just a folk tale.
 Or maybe they came from the future.
 After all, their story does sound suspiciously like a time slip.
 Unfortunately for them, they were never able to get back to where - or when - they came from.